nkumar007/games-arena/README.md

 # GameBazaar

-GameBazaar is a video game discovery web app that helps you find new and interesting games to play.
-With GameBazaar, you can search for games by platform, genre, and more.
+GameBazaar is a video game discovery application that helps you find new and interesting games to play.
+With GameBazaar, you can search for games by the platforms that a particular game is available on to play, by a genre or sort them by certain categories.
+The app uses caching to provide great user experience.
+This is done by making use of React-Query.
+The app uses Zustand for global state management.
+The app is built with React JS suited with Typescript and Vite.
+On the UI front Chakra UI is used to build UI components.

 You can check out the live site at https://gamebazaar.vercel.app/